 EU LIFE+ Project - Securing the future of the stone-curlew in the UK

-At the turn of the 20th Century, the UK was home to several thousand pairs of stone-curlew, but loss of suitable habitat (due to afforestation, agricultural reforms, and development) meant by the mid 1980s there were under 170 pairs left.
+At the turn of the 20th century, the UK was home to several thousand pairs of stone-curlews, but loss of suitable habitat (due to afforestation, agricultural reforms, and development) meant by the mid 1980s there were under 170 pairs left.
 Declines continue across Europe, and the UK may become more important for the survival of the species with climate change.

-Thanks to successful RSPB Natural England species recovery projects over the last 30 years, there are now over 400 pairs of Stone curlew in the UK in two main remaining population centres- in the Brecks, where they nest mainly on sugar beet crops - and around Salisbury Plain in Wessex, with smaller satellite populations on the Suffolk Coast and on the Berkshire, Oxfordshire border.
+Thanks to successful RSPB and Natural England species recovery projects over the last 30 years, there are now over 400 pairs of stone-curlews in the UK in two main remaining population centres - in the Brecks, where they nest mainly on sugar beet crops, and around Salisbury Plain in Wessex, with smaller satellite populations on the Suffolk coast and on the Berkshire-Oxfordshire border.

-By working closely with farmers and landowners in these areas, we will help them to create more safe areas for stone-curlew to nest, by, for instance helping them to access agri-environment schemes.
+By working closely with farmers and landowners in these areas, we will help them to create more safe areas for stone-curlews to nest, by, for instance helping them to access agri-environment schemes.

 - Protect existing stone-curlew nest sites